markjprice/cs12dotnet8/docs/ch13-enabling-http3.md

 > **Good Practice**: You should not just enable HTTP/3 since about 25% of browsers still do not support it or even HTTP/2.

+# Testing is HTTP/3 is enabled

-3. In `appSettings.json`, add an entry to show hosting diagnostics, as shown highlighted in the following configuration:
+1. In `appSettings.json`, add an entry to show hosting diagnostics, as shown highlighted in the following configuration:
 ```json
 {
   "Logging": {